Home / Daily life / Mental health

 Whatever you are facing, there are resources and specialists available to help develop a plan to help you move through your journey.
 Many also find value in connecting with other people who can relate, which include in-person support groups or online social media platforms.

 1. Diabetes and Mental Health.
-The Centers for Disease Control and Prevention Page. https://www.cdc.gov/diabetes/managing/mental-health.html.
-Accessed 1SEP20201
+The Centers for Disease Control and Prevention Page. https://www.cdc.gov/diabetes/living-with/mental-health.html.
+Accessed 24JUN2024

 Looking for more tips?
 Join the list